frax01/project/docs/Design Document.md

 ### [SC-03] An user of the app wants to invite a friend to an activity in Tiber Club

-Francesco wants to invite one of his school friends to a soccer match organized in Tiber Club.
+Alessandro wants to invite one of his school friends to a soccer match organized in Tiber Club.
 He can easily share the details of the activity through Whatsapp or other messaging platforms by using the share button in the activity details screen, which will compose a small text with everything important and present the system share sheet so it can be shared.

 ### [SC-04] A tutor wants to create a new activity